junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "We were almost dead *because of* you!"
 Crowley growls.

 "Alright, why don't we all calm down and take a step back?
-No one's blaming anyone."
+No one is blaming anyone."
 Sam arrives right on time.
-Dean doesn't even hear him coming, figuring must be their voices pointing him where to look.
+Dean doesn't even hear him coming, figuring it must be their voices that point him where to look.

-"Moose," Crowley squints at him, "Aren't you always the peacemaker?
+"Moose," Crowley squints at him.
+"Aren't you always the peacemaker?
 I was just trying to tell your brother how helpful I was!"

 "Yes you were, and we are grateful for that.
 Now would you mind do us another favor of loaning Nick's body?
 We want the same thing here, anyway, right?
 Lucifer in that body, and you got the controller, I assume?"
 Sam says smoothly.
 "We'll need to borrow the remote too, if you don't mind."

 Crowley seems to be pleased, smiling like a cat tasting butter.
 "You promised to give him back, right?
-I have a buck load of things I'd like to try there, start with hopping on one feet and dancing with one hand touching his nose."
+I got a buck load of things I'd like to try there, start with hopping on one feet and dancing with one hand touching his nose."

 Dean rolls his eyes impatiently.
 "Yes, you can have all the fun once we're done with him.
 Now, the body, please?
 We don't have all day here."